Vermont Motel Prices in 2026: What to Expect Per Night

 Conclusion

-You’ll find Vermont motels average about $171 a night, but you can save by traveling off-season, booking early, and comparing towns.
-Pick motels with the amenities you’ll actually use, book weekdays when possible, and lock in refundable rates for flexibility.
-Look for clean basics in smaller towns to stay under $150, shop bundled deals in Burlington or ski-town discounts in Killington, and always read recent guest reviews before you commit.
+Vermont motels average about $171 a night, but you can pay less by traveling off-season, booking early, and comparing towns.
+Pick motels with amenities you’ll actually use, book weekdays when possible, and lock in refundable rates for flexibility.
+Smaller towns like Brattleboro make it easy to stay under $150.
+For ski towns like Killington or a city stay in Burlington, look for bundled deals and always check recent guest reviews before you commit.

 Related Post